lzim/teampsd/resources/training_guides/github/issues_and_trackers_management.md

 The team member working on the issue will later edit the bottom half of the issue to scope and cost the work.

+**Cards using this template will go through either the issue_tracker (mtl.how/issues) or the feature_tracker (mtl.how/features) which have respective columns for ranking and prioritizing items and progressing them along the tracker as they get finished.**

 b) [Documents](https://github.com/lzim/teampsd/blob/master/issue_templates/document_tracker.md)
 This template is used in the document_tracker to track the steps needed to update documents across each of the 12 sessions of *Modeling to Learn* in the 5 columns of the document_tracker.